April 30, 2010

 It is incredibly hubristic to imagine that one could prevent the truth from getting out about something as large-scale and catastrophic as this, but power knows no boundaries in its arrogance.
 Though history is littered with the figurative corpses of former power-brokers who thought they could get away with massive lies, each new set thinks it is invincible until put to the test.
 BP’s reputation is shot.
 And the White House may well try to do damage control by implementing a temporary ban on offshore drilling, but that does not erase the fact that the president broke a major campaign promise by getting out there and supporting this type of thing in the first place and then sent a spokesman to say that the spill didn’t change his mind.
 (The time to act like George W. Bush is when you are trying to get a piece of legislation passed in a non-watered-down form, not when you have just witnessed the American Gulf Coast experience a disaster on your watch that could have been either mitigated or entirely prevented.
 Heck of a job.)
 People will pay a price for dishonesty.

-As for the pathetic, deranged “progressive” South-haters who will say in so many words that the people of the Southern coast (we’ll ignore the innocent wildlife for now) got what they deserved for voting for politicians that support offshore drilling, well, to dignify this bigoted bile with a response is beneath me.
+As for the “progressive” South-haters who will say in so many words that the people of the Southern coast (we’ll ignore the innocent wildlife for now) got what they deserved for voting for politicians that support offshore drilling, well, to dignify this bile with a response is beneath me.

 The only remotely positive outcome I can think of is that of disaster-as-catalyst.
 It is far past time for the world’s economy to get away from fossil fuels.
 If I believed that God destroyed innocents on Earth in order to teach the survivors a lesson, I would say that the oil spill and the recent tragic coal mining disaster are one heck of a message.
 As it is, I think it’s just a terrible coincidence.
 Still, we can always choose to take a lesson from it even if the events themselves have no greater meaning.
 We are in the 21st century.
 We should not have our civilization so utterly dependent on the compressed or liquefied remains of prehistoric life forms.
 Do I think that this will serve as a catalyst to finally get away from the intravenous drip of oil and the crack pipe of coal?
 Not really.
 But then, I’m a cynic and a pessimist.
 I’d be delighted to be proven wrong, both about the impact of the spill and about our future.